Running ten minutes late we burst through the door of the Turkish bath.

 He didn’t wait for the answer.
 I think it was fairly obvious.
 He led us through another door and pointed to the door-less bathroom and grunted yet again.
 You may not be surprised that there were no actual toilets rather holes in the concrete.
 Yes keep in mind the precariously positioned cloth rectangles.

 Out came the trio again with yet wider eyes, our guide leading us through a set of swinging doors.
-As our eyes adjusted to the dim lighting we found ourselves in the center of the hamam.
-A large dome shaped concrete building, the hamam’s ceiling is lined rings of circular holes to allow light to penetrate in a star like fashion.
+As our eyes adjusted to the dim lighting we found ourselves in the center of the hammam.
+A large dome shaped concrete building, the hammam’s ceiling is lined rings of circular holes to allow light to penetrate in a star like fashion.

 Before us lay a massive octagonal marble table heated underneath by water.
 Lying on the marble, the warmth penetrates one’s body as the steam fills the room.